 SSP and DSP: Supply-Side Platform and Demand-Side Platform.

 The Internet is certainly not exempt from the laws of supply and demand.
 In online advertising, marketers “demand” a “supply” of ad inventory from web publishers.
 DSP is the real-time-bidding interface marketers use to buy ad inventory, and SSP is the software publishers use to manage that inventory.

 TL;DR: (Hint: This one’s a fun one.)
 Short for, “Too Long; Didn’t Read”.

 Use it liberally to close out all your long-winded emails with a succinct wrap up of your major points.
 For example: “TL;DR: I’m going to follow up with Jim, so no action is needed on your part.”
 Your busiest marketing colleagues will likely reply with a quick, “TY!”.*

 *This one means “Thank You”.
 (You’re welcome.)

-Grab the list above in our handy PDF glossary, and check out our Smart Marketer’s Guide to Retargeting for more on what every commerce marketer should know.
+Check out our Smart Marketer’s Guide to Retargeting for more on what every commerce marketer should know.